henrymorris120/Mathematical-Finance/README.md

 The data used in the project on option prices, earning dates, etc was primarily downloaded from Wharton Research Data Services (WRDS), and then cleaned for the use of the project.

+In this directory also is my personal final exam for the class which demonstrates some of the topics covered in the class such as arbitrage-free pricing, binomial tree models, measure theory, Ito calculus, the Black-Scholes analysis, derivatives pricing, volatility modeling, and hedging.